valohai/docs/source/howto/setup/gcp_hybrid.rst

     :description: How to prepare your GCP environment for a Valohai Private Workers installation

-Preparing your GCP for Valohai Worker Setup
+Preparing your GCP for Valohai Hybrid Setup
 #################################################

 This document prepares your GCP account for Valohai worker installation.